-Lupinus termis (Lupin) plant is herbaceous perennial plant an belonging to the order fabales, family Fabaceae, subfamily papilionoideae (EFSA, 2005).
-The plant root is a normal tap root.
-The plant has a simple raceme inflorescence which produces as many as 70 flowers on the main their physical chemical and characteristics.
+The field of nanotechnology is one of the most active areas of research in modern material science.
+Nanoparticles exhibit completely new or improved properties based on their specific characteristics such as size, distribution and morphology affecting their physical and chemical characteristics.
 Nanoparticles (NPs) or (Nano scale particles= NSPs) are defined as ultrafine particles with lengths in two or three dimensions greater than 1 nm and smaller than 100 nm (ASTM, 2006).
 The physical and chemical properties of nanoparticles can differ significantly from those of bulk materials of the same composition.
-Due to NPs unique physical and chemical characteristics, recently they are widely used in many areas such as industry, agriculture, business, medicine, public health other (Rao among many and Shekhawat, 2014).
+Due to NPs unique physical and chemical characteristics, recently they are widely used in many areas such as industry, agriculture, business, medicine, public health among many other (Rao and Shekhawat, 2014).

 Ruffini-Castiglione and Cremonini (2009) have identified three types of NSPs: natural, incidental and engineered (can be carbon-based or metal based materials (Peralta-Videa et al., 2011).
 Metal oxide is one of the metal- based groups.
-Metal oxide nanoparticles such as Ca(OH)2 or CaO are important materials due to their widespread applications in various aspects including catalysis, sensors, optoelectronic materials. and environmental remediation (Oskam ,2006).
+Metal oxide nanoparticles such as Ca(OH)2 or CaO are important materials due to their widespread applications in various including aspects catalysis, sensors. optoelectronic materials, and environmental remediation (Oskam ,2006).